-Minimum PATIENT CARE CONTACTS and skill competencies: The NCH program complies with recommendations of the CoA and national guidelines.
-The number of patient contacts (by age and diagnosis) and skill revolutions were released in September 2020 following Advisory Committee consideration, input, and approval.
-The specifics of these requirements and the process of satisfying them are listed in Appendix G.
+Minimum PATIENT CARE CONTACTS and skill competencies: The NCH program complies with recommendations of the CoAEMSP and national guidelines.
+The number of patient contacts (by age and diagnosis) and skill revolutions were released in September 2022 following Advisory Committee consideration, input, and approval.
+The specifics of these requirements and the process of satisfying them are listed in the Student Minimum Competency (SMC) Matrix